nesi/research-developer-cloud/docs/support/launch-and-mange-instances/launch-an-instance-via-dashboard.md

 - *Flavor*
 > Specify the size of the instance to launch, click the ^ to select the instance size you are after.

+!!! note
     Instance sizes have a brief explanation in the name of what they are best used for.

     Example `compute1.1cpu2ram` is best for Compute heavy workloads with 1 vCPU and 2 GB of RAM or `memory1.1cpu4ram` is best for Memory heavy workloads with 1 vCPU and 4 GB of RAM

 **Networks**

 - *Selected Networks*
 > To add a network to the instance, click the `^` in the Available field.

+!!! note
     If you haven't configured a network prior to the creation of a compute instance then the recommend network should be the one that has the same name as the project you are in.
-Example, I am in the NeSI-SandBox-Environment so I will pick the NeSI-SandBox-Environment network.
+Example, I am in the `NeSI-SandBox-Environment` so I will pick the `NeSI-SandBox-Environment` network.

     You shouldn't need to add the instance to an external network as a floating IP will be added later on should you need to access the instance from outside the FlexiHPC network.

 **Network Ports**